Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             n_10,0.8.
       --filter_tag_info FILTER_TAG_INFO [FILTER_TAG_INFO ...], -ft FILTER_TAG_INFO [FILTER_TAG_INFO ...]
                             For using more filters to improve the detection.
-                            Please assign 1. the name of tag, 2. bigger ("b") or smaller ("s") and 3. the value of the filter.
+                            Please assign 1. the name of a tag, 2. bigger ("b") or smaller ("s") and 3. the value of the filter.
 For example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.